-First, to detrend the raw hourly sea level time series, I subtract a moving window one-year average (e.g., Arns et al., 2013; Wahl et al., 2017).
+First, to detrend the raw hourly tide gauge sea level time series, I subtract a moving window one-year average (e.g., Arns et al., 2013; Wahl et al., 2017).
 Next, I compute the time series of detrended daily maximum sea levels.
 I use a PP/GPD statistical modeling approach, which requires selection of a threshold, above which all data are considered as part of an extreme sea level event.
 In an effort to maintain independence among the final data set for analysis, these events are declustered such that only the maximal event among multiple events within a given timescale is retained in the final data set.
 Following many previous studies, I use a declustering timescale of three days and a constant threshold matching the 99th percentile of the time series of detrended daily maximum sea levels (e.g., Wahl et al., 2017).
 The interested reader is directed to Wong et al. (2018) for further details on these methods, and to Wong et al. (2018), Wahl et al. (2017) and Arns et al. (2013) for deeper discussion of the associated modeling uncertainties.

 The probability density function (pdf, f) for the GPD is given by: